Trail Interruptions in Shoreline Park

 The trail runs through tidal marshlands and natural riparian habitats, providing for recreation and educational opportunities.
 The trail is regularly used for bicycling, bird watching, commuting, dog walking, education, hiking, jogging, nature walks, running, scootering, roller and inline skating, skateboarding, striding, and walking.

-For the latest developments, please check our trail
+For the latest developments, please check our trail update page.

 Stevens Creek is home to a host of native California wildlife.
 Raccoons, opossums, quail, hawks, swallows, jays, and many others make their home in the creek corridor or use it as a greenbelt thoroughfare for traveling to and from distant feeding areas.
 Trail plans stress the importance of restoring and preserving the creek's natural environment.
 This includes planting native vegetation to protect existing wildlife habitats and to provide wildlife with additional sources of food and shelter.